gbd77rc/esp32-iot-x509/docs/DeviceCertificate.md

 ▶ cp device.key <clone repo>/firmware/data/cloud/device.key
 ```

 Once this done you will need to `Upload File System image` to the device.
-As before this is explained in the [Device Development](./FirmwareDevelopment.md) article.
+I would wait until you can read the [DeviceCloudRegistration.md](./DeviceCloudRegistration.md) document before doing this as you will need to update the `config.json` file as well.

 You are now ready for the cloud part.